OSMNames/www.osmnames.org/docs.md

 title: Documentation
 ---

 The following tutorials explain how you can use the OSMNames project.
-Feel free to submit [an issue](https://github.com/osmnames/osmnames/issues), if you think something is missing.
+Feel free to submit [an issue](https://github.com/osmnames/osmnames/issues) if you think something is missing or does not run as it should.

-# Install the Place Search API on your server
+# Install the OSMNames Search on your computer

-We have prepared a docker image OSMNames Search API, SphinxSearch and nginx.
+If you want to run the place search system on your laptop/desktop, the easiest is to get the [Kitematic](https://kitematic.com/) docker graphical interface and start the "osmnames-sphinxsearch".
+This downloads the container and immediatelly start the system on your computer with sample data.

-Whole service can be run from the command-line with a single command:
+You can do the same on the command-line (on a server):

-Run with demo data (10 records only) only

 ```
 docker run -d -p 80:80 klokantech/osmnames-sphinxsearch
 ```

-You can attach your file `data.tsv`, which has to be located in the internal path `/data/input/data.tsv`:
+You can attach your file `data.tsv`, which has to be located in the container internal path `/data/input/data.tsv`:

 ```
 docker run -d \